 WWII Air Raid Alarm Sounds

 During the Cold War, sirens were no longer used to warn of air raids.
 Instead, they became alarm systems for possible nuclear attacks.
 In Germany, the term 'alert' replaced the previous 'air raid warning'.
-A shortened, one-minute siren alarm was devised to alert citizens of a possible attack.
+A shortened, one-minute siren alarm sounds was devised to alert citizens of a possible attack.

-In post-WWII England, alarm sirens were assigned a new meaning: alerting people to the threat of a nuclear attack.
+In post-WWII England, alarm sounds were assigned a new meaning: alerting people to the threat of a nuclear attack.
 They were also used to warn people of floods and freak weather, as well as escaped prisoners or highly dangerous mental-health patients.

-In the Second World War, loud and widespread siren wails were generated with pneumatic, electrical or manually operated mechanical alarm systems to warn against air raid.
+In the Second World War, loud and widespread siren wails were generated as alarm sounds with pneumatic, electrical or manually operated mechanical alarm sound systems to warn against air raid.
 These mechanical alarm sirens are still widely used today for civil protection in many countries.
 There were different sirens.
-Air raid alarm is characterized by howling sirens coming in and out.
+Air raid alarm sounds are characterized by howling sirens coming in and out.
 Water alarm due to short, loud alarm blasts.
-Civil defense alarms are available for earthquakes and disaster alarms, which one hopefully never has to hear.
+Civil defense alarm sounds are available for earthquakes and disaster alarms, which one hopefully never has to hear.
 Also a rather unpleasant case of alarm is the ABC alarm.
-The siren signal of the ABC alarm is like the air raid alarm a rising and declining wailing siren which is repeated.
+The alarm sound of the ABC alarm is like the air raid alarm a rising and declining wailing siren which is repeated.

-Sirens and Alarm Bells
+Siren Wails and Alarm Bells

-Alarm can be triggered by an alarm bell, a mechanical alarm siren or via an electric siren.
+Alarm sounds can be triggered by an alarm bell, a mechanical alarm siren or via an electric siren.
 Alarm systems of cars or alarm systems in case of burglaries usually use electric sirens with electric beeps or hooters to create loud alarm signals.
-Other alarm systems are produced by the company Klaxon, which have been used for many years in industrial plants.
-The well-known Klaxon alarm is also a typical sound on submarines, ship sirens or aircraft carriers.
+Other alarm sound systems are produced by the company Klaxon, which have been used for many years in industrial plants.
+The well-known Klaxon alarm sound is also a typical sound on submarines, ship sirens or aircraft carriers.
 Also a user of Klaxon Alarm sirens is the empire.
-A long long time ago, the empire used the Klaxon horn and sirens as an alarm on the death star.
+A long long time ago, the empire used the Klaxon horn and sirens as alarm sounds on the death star.

 Mechanical Alarm Sounds